rackerlabs/docs-developer-blog/_posts/2018-08-23-new-sql-server-2017-features.md

 This functionality includes the following features:

--	Availability groups can now be set up without an underlying cluster (Windows Server Failover CLuster or WSFC) and across mixed environments (instances on Windows and Linux or Docker).
+-	Availability groups can now be set up without an underlying cluster (Windows Server Failover Cluster or WSFC) and across mixed environments (instances on Windows and Linux or Docker).

 -	The new **Minimum Replica Commit** setting  enables you to dictate a